cortiz0550/babadook/README.md

 Sometimes, it is beneficial to limit what a user can input into the box.
 By connecting the box to a text object, we can change what happens to the string before it makes any changes to the construction.

+***
 This code restricts users to inputting only numerical values in the box.
+Putting this code into the update box of either the text object or the input box will work.
+Change inTxt1 to whatever the name of your text object is and youre ready to go!
+***

+# Note:
-This can be bypassed by adding and objects name to the input box in quotations, but I have not been able to figure out how to change that.
+# This can be bypassed by adding an objects name to the input box in quotations, but I have not been able to figure out how to change that.